RodyLamoree1/Thenicestgummybear/README.md

 I have my problems but I'm trying my best to solve them and better myself 👊

-Likes to read from time to time and also learning how to draw so I can draw fun stuff (wow) ☆☆
+Likes to read from time to time and also learning how to draw so I can draw fun stuff  ☆☆

 Very socially awkward ,, need some time before warming up ,,!